 You know this because you’re probably trying to get 5 minutes of sanity to read a post about how to make this vacation more magical for your little tike that you’re trying to get 5 minutes of peace from.

-So, the best time we’ve found between our three kids and watching other people with theirs is in the morning time, when the characters first come out (and it helps to be at the best parks for character meets too!)
+So, the best time we’ve found is in the morning time, when the characters first come out (and it helps to be at the best parks for character meets too!)

 Something that many people aren’t expecting are the lines to see characters.
 Especially at places like Magic Kingdom where it’s mostly in the A/C, character meets can get well over an hour even on the slower days.